RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

 **Add the AMDGPU Stack Repository**

-Create a /etc/yum.repos.d/amdgpu.repo file with the following contents with right amdgpu base URL as provided above.
+Create a /etc/yum.repos.d/amdgpu.repo file with the following contents with amdgpu base URL.

 For <amdgpu baseurl>  in the command below, refer to the AMDGPU base URLs as documented in Base URLs for AMDGPU and ROCm Stack Repositories

 ::

                [amdgpu]
-               Name=amdgpu main
+               Name=amdgpu
                baseurl=<amdgpu baseurl>
                enabled=1
                gpgcheck=1